Souvik7661/CARX/README.md

-# CARX — AI-Powered Vehicle Intelligence Platform
+# Drive Sense — AI-Powered Vehicle Intelligence Platform

 > **"Know the car.
 Know the risk.
 Know the price."**
 >